piotrwitek/utility-types/README.md

-# Mapped Types
+# Utility Types
-> Mapped Types Utilities for TypeScript Projects
+> Utility Types Library for TypeScript

 - Thoroughly tested for type correctness
 - No third-party dependencies